jc2820/gatsby-starter/content/survey.md

 ---
 leaders:
   digitalknowledge:
-    - q1: This is going to work?
+    - statement: This is going to work?
       a1: Strongly disagree
       a2: Disagree
       a3: Neutral
       a4: Agree
+      a5: nope
 teachers:
   digitalknowledge:
-    - q1: I can teach myself to make this work
+    - statement: I can teach myself to make this work
       a1: Disagree
       a2: Neutral
       a3: Agree
       a4: Strongly Agree
+      a5: nope
 pupils:
   digitalknowledge:
-    - q1: I will have burritos for dinner
+    - statement: I will have burritos for dinner
       a1: Strongly disagree
       a2: Disagree
       a3: Neutral
       a4: Agree
+      a5: nope
 ---